-Where to find Glass (or plastic) fillable ornaments
+Where to find empty Glass (or plastic) fillable Ornaments

 I originally made this ornament ages ago before plastic globe ornaments were so widely available.
 The glass globes are prettier and more sparkly, but if you’re working with little kids free free to sub plastic ornaments.

 You’ll also need THIN plastic sheets or a piece of vellum if you can’t find the plastic.
 If you’re local to St. Louis you can find Grafix brand clear sheets at Schaefer’s Hobby or any of the big box craft stores.